kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 The Access Service exposes the Application Gateway and manages the access from the Lambda functions and services deployed in Kyma to the external APIs over the Application Gateway.

-## Asset Store
+## Rafter

-The Asset Store stores the documentation of the connected external solution's registered APIs and event catalogs.
+The Rafter stores the documentation of the connected external solution's registered APIs and event catalogs.

 ## Kubernetes Secret